Ab-initio Prediction of Ultra-Wide Band Gap B$_x$Al$_{1-x}$N Materials: Computational methods

 \section{Computational methods}

-We employed the cluster expansion methodology as implemented in the Alloy Theoretic Automated Toolkit (ATAT)\ci{avdw:atat,avdw:atat2,avdw:maps,avdw:emc2,avdw:mcsqs} to predict the ground state structures of \baln alloys and compute their total energies.
+We employed the cluster expansion methodology as implemented in the Alloy Theoretic Automated Toolkit (ATAT)\cite{avdw:atat,avdw:atat2,avdw:maps,avdw:emc2,avdw:mcsqs} to predict the ground state structures of \baln alloys and compute their total energies.
 The energy of a system within the CE method can be written as

 where $J_i$, $J_{ij}$, and $J_{ijk}$ refer to the CE coefficients for the clusters consisting of one, two, and three atoms, respectively.
-The value of $\hat{S_i} (\sigma)$ changes depending on if the sites are occupied by Al, B, or N atoms\ci{Wrobel2015}.
-Together with the constant $J_0$, these CE coefficients were determined from DFT energies of 224 different B-Al-N compounds calculated with the the Vienna Ab initio Simulation Package (VASP) package\ci{Kresse1, Kresse2, Kresse3, Kresse4}.
+The value of $\hat{S_i} (\sigma)$ changes depending on if the sites are occupied by Al, B, or N atoms\cite{Wrobel2015}.
+Together with the constant $J_0$, these CE coefficients were determined from DFT energies of 224 different \baln compounds calculated with the Vienna Ab initio Simulation Package (VASP) package\cite{Kresse1, Kresse2, Kresse3, Kresse4}.
 Specifically, 97 clusters up to quadruplets were used, the total number of atoms per unit cell were unrestricted, and the wurtzite lattice was used as the lattice system to generate the alloy phases.
-We obtained a cross-validation (CV) score which is a measure of the difference between the CE and DFT energies of $0.012$ eV/atom.
+We obtained a cross-validation (CV) score, which is a measure of the difference between the CE and DFT energies, of $0.012$ eV/atom.
 The CV score is defined as

-where $E_{i}$ is the DFT calculated energy (per atom) of structure $i$ and $\hat{E}_{(i)}$ is the CE predicted energy of the structure, and $n$ is the number of structures included in the fit.
+where $E_{i}$ is the DFT calculated energy (per atom) of structure $i$, $\hat{E}_{(i)}$ is the CE predicted energy of the structure, and $n$ is the number of structures included in the fit.

-All the DFT calculations reported in this study were performed using the Projector Augmented Wave (PAW)\ci{Perdew20} method and the Perdew--Burke--Ernzerhof (PBE)\ci{Blochl1994, Perdew19, Perdew20} exchange-correlation functional as implemented in VASP package.
-We have used a plane wave basis set with energy cut-off of 670 eV and a $k$-grid with $2000$ $k$-points per reciprocal atom for our calculations.
-The ground state structures are obtained by relaxing the atomic positions such that the forces on each of them are less then $0.01$ eV\AA$^{-1}$.
+All the DFT calculations reported in this study were performed using the Projector Augmented Wave (PAW)\cite{Perdew20} method and the Perdew--Burke--Ernzerhof (PBE)\cite{Blochl1994, Perdew19, Perdew20} exchange-correlation functional as implemented in the VASP package.
+We have used a plane wave basis set with an energy cut-off of 670 eV and a $k$-grid with $2000$ $k$-points per reciprocal atom for our calculations.
+The alloy structures are initialized from the AlN lattice and then transformed to supercells using the CE formalism.
+We then obtained the final structures by relaxing the atomic positions as well as the lattice parameters such that the forces between the ions are less than 0.01 eV/\AA.